 Cardiothoracic Surgical Procedures

-Mount Sinai's doctors have the most extensive experience in cardiac valve surgery of any hospital in Florida, and they are among the most experienced in minimally invasive valve surgery in the United States.
-In fact, more valve surgeries are performed at the Mount Sinai Heart Institute than any other hospital in Florida.
+Mount Sinai's doctors have the most extensive experience in cardiac valve surgery of any hospital in South Florida, and they are among the most experienced in minimally invasive valve surgery in the United States.
+In fact, more valve surgeries are performed at the Mount Sinai Heart Institute than any other hospital in South Florida.
 Our minimally invasive valve repair and replacement techniques are proven to result in less physical trauma and better long-term outcomes than more traditional cardiac surgical procedures.

 Joseph Lamelas, M.D., chief of cardiac surgery, can provide every available cardiac surgical alternative based on a patient's needs and condition.
 A nationally recognized leader in cardiac surgery, Dr. Lamelas has taught his groundbreaking surgical techniques to hundreds of surgeons both nationally and internationally, and has developed advanced, minimally invasive surgical tools that are being used by surgeons across the country.

 The aorta is the largest artery in the body and is responsible for distributing oxygen-rich blood to all parts of the body.
 There are several conditions that can affect the aorta and require surgery.

 Carotid endarterectomy is an operation during which the vascular surgeon removes the inner lining of your carotid artery if it has become thickened or damaged.
 This procedure eliminates a substance called plaque from your artery and can restore blood flow.

 CABG surgery is advised for selected groups of patients with significant narrowings and blockages of the heart arteries (coronary artery disease).
 CABG surgery creates new routes around narrowed and blocked arteries, allowing sufficient blood flow to deliver oxygen and nutrients to the heart muscle.

 Heart Valve Repair/Replacement Surgery